X

 An Insider’s Guide to Social Media Influencers

-Ever see a celebrity posting about their new favorite soda or showing off their bouncing curls with an Instagram picture captioned, “love my hair, thanks to ‘so and so’”?
+Ever see a celebrity posting about their new favorite soda or showing off their bouncing curls with an Instagram picture captioned, “Love my hair, thanks to ‘so and so’”?
 Well, they may love that brand, but chances are they did not just decide to post that on their own.
 They were most likely paid by the brand to do it.
 And trust us; the brand is getting a lot of hype from this placement.

 What It Is

-Brands are in search for a celebrity, blogger, or photographer, or anyone else that has a large following base that can represent a product or service.
+Brands are in search of a celebrity, blogger, photographer, or anyone else who has a large following base that can represent a product or service.
 Once a brand determines the product that they are selling, the correct social influencer needs to be chosen.
 Different influencers appeal to different demographics and would not be appropriate to promote just any product.
 Specialist celebrity and entertainment marketing agencies pair popular Instagrammers and companies that are willing to pay a good amount of money to use these people for brand promotion.

 Payment To Influencers

 So - how much are companies paying these days?
 Since the growth of these trending social media sites, prices have gone way up for promotions.
 If an Instagram user has over 100,000 followers, they can earn $700 to $900 per photo.
 Sounds like a lot, right?
 That’s only the minimum.
-Fashion focused Instagram users can command $8,000 for a sponsored photo.
+Fashion-focused Instagram users can command $8,000 for a sponsored photo.
 And the going rate for a six-second Vine is anywhere from $5,000 to $30,000 depending on the influencer's reach and audience.
-But prices don’t stop there, for just one vine made by Jake Paul (a well-known Vine user) a soda brand is rumored to have paid $60,000 for Paul to praise their product in the six second video, while a fast food franchise in the mid-thirties range for the launch of a new product line to be featured in posts.
+But prices don’t stop there, for just one Vine made by Jake Paul (a well-known Vine user) a soda brand is rumored to have paid $60,000 for Paul to praise their product in the six-second video, while a fast food franchise in the mid-thirties range for the launch of a new product line to be featured in posts.

 It is important for each post that is sponsored by a company, to look natural to the viewer.
 A blogger said “If the sponsored post doesn’t look like something I would actually be interested in or something I would actually post, then I will lose followers.
 Nobody will be interested in the service or product that I am promoting.”